Leenie/ansible-universe/README.md

 Tutorial
 --------

+For this tutorial, we consider a simple use case managing an `nginx` service.

-The first step is to initialize a new role, let's name it `nginx`.
+The first step is to initialize the role, let's name it `nginx`.

 	$ mkdir nginx
 	$ ansible-universe -C nginx init